 Change the width of the chart area so you can read the legend better.
 Now you can see the top social media traffic sources and see how they’re trending over time.
 You can change the title and call it “Social Media Traffic Over Time.”

-Social media traffic time series chart in Data Studio.
+Social media traffic time series chart in Looker Studio.

-Bar Chart for Social Media Traffic Data in Data Studio
+Bar Chart for Social Media Traffic Data in Looker Studio

 If you’re creating a bar chart from scratch, you should click on “Add a chart”, and select the “horizontal bar chart”.
 If there’s already an existing chart that you want to change, you can change the option with the drop-down on the right-hand side and select the bar chart option.